Philippine Independence Day Parade: 2026

+On June 7, 2026, the Filipino-American community in New York City launched the 128th Philippine Independence Day celebrations and commemorated the 80th anniversary of Philippines–United States diplomatic relations with “Mabuhay, Philippines!” in Times Square.
+Organized by the Philippine Independence Day Council, Inc. (PIDCI) with support from the Philippine Consulate General in New York, the event marked the first Filipino cultural showcase held in Times Square and featured traditional and contemporary Filipino music and dance performances, including presentations of the Lambayok Festival, Sinulog, Kaliga Festival, Tinikling, Subli, and Maguindanao dances.
+Philippine and Filipino-American officials described the celebration as a tribute to Philippine independence, Filipino cultural heritage, and the longstanding bilateral relationship and people-to-people ties between the Philippines and the United States.

 Other parts of the world

 Passaic, Jersey City, New Jersey

 Several celebrations dedicated to Philippine Independence are done throughout the world.
 An example of this would be a smaller annual Philippine Independence Day Parade held in early June in Passaic, New Jersey.
 This parade is organized by a large Filipino and Filipino-American organization known as the Philippine Day Organizing Council (PDOC).
 Another major Philippine parade is held in New Jersey called the Philippine-American Friendship Day Parade in Jersey City, New Jersey, it is held every fourth Sunday of June to celebrate Philippine-American Friendship Day, which is July 4.
 The Philippine government declared July 4 every year as Philippine-American Friendship Day after the celebration of Philippine Independence Day was moved from July 4 to June 12.

 Toronto, Canada

 Toronto hosts an annual Philippine Independence Day Celebration.

 San Francisco, California

 San Francisco celebrates Philippine Independence Day annually at Union Square.
 The Philippine flag is raised at the San Francisco City Hall every June 12 as a commemoration of the event and for San Francisco's large Filipino community.